How to Make a French Cleat (2 Easy Ways)

 • Video: How to Make and Install French Cleats

-What is a French Cleat?
+What Is a French Cleat?

 A DIY french cleat used to hang an object on the wall